aubreymoore/crbdist/README.md

 This project was inspired by Steve Bennet's blog post entitled [Super lightweight map websites with Github](https://stevebennett.me/2014/02/13/super-lightweight-map-websites/).

-All data are stored in a GEOJSON text file, xxx.geojson.
+All data are stored in a GEOJSON text file, map.geojson.
 Note that longitudes must be in the range of 0 to 360 degrees (i.e. 170.0E is entered as 190.0 degrees).